which of the following are b2c marketing segmentations?

 What Is Market Segmentation?

-Market segmentation is a fundamental marketing strategy and process that involves dividing a larger and more diverse market into smaller, more manageable segments or groups based on specific criteria or characteristics.
+Market segmentation is a fundamental marketing strategy and process that involves dividing a more extensive and diverse market into smaller, more manageable segments or groups based on specific criteria or characteristics.

-The goal of market segmentation is to identify and understand distinct subsets of a market, each with its own unique needs, preferences, and behaviors.
-By doing so, businesses can tailor their marketing efforts and product offerings to better meet the specific demands of these segments, resulting in more effective and targeted marketing campaigns.
+Market segmentation aims to identify and understand distinct subsets of a market, each with unique needs, preferences, and behaviors.
+By doing so, businesses can customize their marketing initiatives and product offerings to better meet the distinct demands of these segments, resulting in more effective and targeted marketing campaigns.

 So, the question is,